geodynamics/aspect/CONTRIBUTING.md

 - Every commit that is merged into the ASPECT repository makes you part of the growing group of ASPECT [contributors](https://github.com/geodynamics/aspect/graphs/contributors).
-- Our biweekly mailing list newsletter mentions all raised issues and proposed and merged pull requests, including an acknowledgment of the author of the issue/pull request.
+- Our biweekly forum newsletter mentions all raised issues and proposed and merged pull requests, including an acknowledgment of the author of the issue/pull request.
 - For every release the most significant entries of our